vinaya-class/vinaya-class.github.io/src/17-dwellings.md

 The purpose of the rule is to train the bhikkhus' sense of responsibility for community items.

-*Departing* is defined as going farther than ~18 meters from them.
+*Departing* is defined as going farther than ~18 meters from them, described as one _leḍḍupāta_, 'a stone's throw'.

+Leaving tools outside are a _dukkaṭa_ as a derived offense.

+The rule doesn't apply to outdoors furniture such as weather-proof benches.

 ### Non-offences